 The workshop is open for 60 days.
-During the first 14 days of the workshop, we release a new lesson on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays which is five lessons per week.
+During the first 14 days of the workshop, we release a new lesson on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays—which is five lessons per week.
 We intentionally don't release lessons on the weekend so you can use the time to engage with the learning.
-After the first two weeks, the workshop stays open for almost two more months so you can work at your own pace.
+After the lessons are released over the first few weeks, the workshop stays open for almost two more months so you can work at your own pace.

 It’s impossible to fall behind.
 Some participants do each lesson the day it’s revealed, others do it a few weeks later.
 There are always people in the discussion board for each lesson—challenging each other, asking questions and sharing examples.
 We'll make it possible for you to the find others who are working at a similar pace.